opensumi/docs/docs/integrate/quick-start/electron.en.md

 ## Package

 Run `npm run pack` to package the project.
-The packaged installation package will be exported in the `out` directory.
+The installation package will be exported in the `out` directory.

 ## npm Image Configuration